 James Alfred Earnshaw (VMRS)

-Noel Holdsworth (BFB)
+Noel Holdsworth (BFS)

 Ian Stiles (Marine Rescue)